FrogOfJuly/lithium_coolant/README.md

 ## Conclusion

 Math kinda checks out and, modulo daily coolant refills, the design seems to work.
-The bottom line is that it is an obligation for power armour user to carry a huge backpack and be kinda bulky.
+The bottom line is that it is an obligation for power armour user to carry a huge backpack and be bulky.

 ![armour1](pics/power%20armour.png)